Image Credit: British Library [Henry A. Oldfield, 1852]

 WSC2018 Special Panels

 During the lead-up to the 17th World Sanskrit Conference, we held a call for SPECIAL PANELS on specific themes, topics, and issues of a pathbreaking or interdisciplinary nature.
-We are delighted to announce that the following special panels have been approved for inclusion into the WSC2018 Academic Programme.
-Further details and background information on each panel will be announced in the coming months!
+We are delighted to announce that the following special panels and workshops will be held during WSC2018, and will ensure that the conference maintains its high scholarly standards.
+Please see the conference programme for further detailed information about each panel and their scheduled times and locations.

 - Ādikāvyāni: Regional Kāvya Rāmāyaṇas in Early Medieval South and Southeast Asia — Jesse Ross Knutson (University of Hawaii), Robert Goldman (UC Berkeley), Sally Sutherland-Goldman (UC Berkeley), Thomas Hunter (UBC, Vancouver)

-- After the Critical Edition: What Next For Mahābhārata Studies? — Vishva Adluri (Hunter College), Joydeep Bagchee (LMU, Munich), Jahnavi Bidnur (Bhandarkar Oriental Research Institute)
+- After the Critical Edition: What Next For Mahābhārata Studies? — Vishva Adluri (Hunter College), Joydeep Bagchee (LMU, Munich), Jahnavi Bidnur (Indic Academy)

-- Binding Liberation: A Roundtable around the idea of Liberation in Sanskrit Culture — Harunaga Isaacson (Universität Hamburg), Daniele Cuneo (Leiden University) , Kengo Harimoto (Mahidol University, Thailand), Kei Kataoka (Kyushu University), Alex Watson (Ashoka University), Yuko Yokochi (Kyoto University)
+- Binding Liberation: A Roundtable around the idea of Liberation in Sanskrit Culture — Harunaga Isaacson (Universität Hamburg), Kengo Harimoto (Mahidol University), Kei Kataoka (Kyushu University), Alex Watson (Ashoka University), Yuko Yokochi (Kyoto University), Somadeva Vasudeva (Kyoto University)

-- Introducing Bhāgavata Purāṇa Commentaries: Vaiṣṇava and Advaita Perspectives on the Opening Verse from the 13th to 19th Centuries — Arun Brahmbhatt (Kenyon College); David Buchta (Brown University); Jonathan Edelmann (University of Florida); Tomohiro Manabe (Japan Society for the Promotion of Science); Kiyokazu Okita (Sophia University)
+- Introducing Bhāgavata Purāṇa Commentaries: Vaiṣṇava and Advaita Perspectives on the Opening Verse from the 13th to 19th Centuries — Arun Brahmbhatt (Kenyon College); David Buchta (Brown University); Jonathan Edelmann (University of Florida); Tomohiro Manabe (Japan Society for the Promotion of Science); Kiyokazu Okita (Sophia University), Ravi Gupta (Utah State University)

 - Key Debates about Theology and Society in later Viśiṣṭādvaita-Vedānta and Madhva Vedānta — Ajay Rao (Toronto), Marcus Schmücker (Austrian Academy of Sciences, Vienna), Valerie Stoker (Wright State University), Michael Williams (Austrian Academy of Sciences, Vienna)

-- Literary Commentaries and the Intellectual Life of South Asia — Andrey Klebanov (Kyoto University), Chiara Livio (La Sapienza, Rome), Csaba Desző (Eötvös Loránd University), Brocquet Sylvain (Université d’Aix-Marseille), Daniele Cuneo (University of Leiden), Elisa Ganser (University of Zurich), Margi Madhu Chakyar (Sree Sankaracharya University of Sanskrit, Kalady)
+- Literary Commentaries and the Intellectual Life of South Asia — Chiara Livio (La Sapienza, Rome), Csaba Desző (Eötvös Loránd University), Daniele Cuneo (University of Leiden), Elisa Ganser (University of Zurich), Luther Obrock (University of Toronto), Heike Oberlin (University of Tübingen), Pambungal Kunjunny Dharmarajan (Sree Sankaracharya University of Sanskrit, Kalady), Margi Madhu Chakyar (Sree Sankaracharya University of Sanskrit, Kalady)

 - Mīmāṃsā Beyond the Yāgaśālā — Andrew Ollett (Harvard), Patrick Cummins (Cornell), Manasicha Akepiyapornchai (Cornell), Lawrence McCrea (Cornell)

-- Research on the Gārgīyajyotiṣa - Composition and Transmission — Bill Mak (Kyoto University, Japan), Kenneth Zysk (Copenhagen University), Marko Geslani (Emory University), Koji Kumagai (Int’l.
+- Research on the Gārgīyajyotiṣa - Composition and Transmission — Bill Mak (Kyoto University, Japan), Marko Geslani (Emory University), Koji Kumagai (Int’l.
 College for Postgraduate Buddhist Studies, Japan)

-- Śaiva Philosophy — Lyne Reine Bansat-Boudon (Ecole pratique des hautes études, Paris), Isabelle Ratié (Paris III, Paris), John Nemec (Virginia), Raffaele Torella (La Sapienza, Rome), Gavin Flood (Oxford, NUS Singapore), Alex Watson (Ashoka University, India), Bettina Baumer (Abhinavagupta Research Center, Benares)
+- Śaiva Philosophy — Lyne Reine Bansat-Boudon (Ecole pratique des hautes études, Paris), Isabelle Ratié (Paris III, Paris), John Nemec (Virginia), Marco Ferrante (University of Oxford), Ma’ayan Nidbach (Hebrew University of Jerusalem), Gavin Flood (Oxford, NUS Singapore), Michaël Meyer (Université de Paris VII-EPHE)

-- Sanskrit Buddhist Manuscripts: Texts, Techniques, and Traditions — Charles DiSimone (LMU, Munich), Kazunobu Matsuda (Bukkyo University, Japan), Gergely Hidas (British Museum), David V. Fiordalis (Linfield College), Jinkyoung Choi (LMU, Munich), Kazuo Kano (Komazawa University, Japan), Jowita Kramer (LMU, Munich)
+- Sanskrit Buddhist Manuscripts: Texts, Techniques, and Traditions — Charles DiSimone (LMU, Munich), Kazunobu Matsuda (Bukkyo University), Gergely Hidas (British Museum), David V. Fiordalis (Linfield College), Kazuo Kano (Komazawa University), Jowita Kramer (LMU, Munich), Youngjin Lee (Geumgang University)

-- The History and Education of the Female in the Ancient Sanskrit Literature: A Feminist Deconstructive Study — Debasree Sadhu, Arghadip Paul, Ashis Biswas (West Bengal State Univ.)
+- The Representation of History and Education of Women in Vedic Literature: A Feministic and Deconstructive Study — Debasree Sadhu, Arghadip Paul, Ashis Biswas (West Bengal State Univ.)

-- The Vedas Out Loud: New Approaches to Vedic Recitation — Finnian Gerety (Yale), Michael Witzel (Harvard), Thennilapuram Mahadevan (Howard University), Cezary Galewicz (Jagiellonian University, Krakow, Poland)
+- The Vedas Out Loud: New Approaches to Vedic Recitation — Finnian Gerety (Yale), Thennilapuram Mahadevan (Howard University), P. C. Muraleemadhavan (Sree Sankaracharya University of Sanskrit, Kalady), Laurie Patton (Middlebury College, via video link)

 - The Viṣṇu- and Śivadharma: Early Medieval Lay Religion in a Socio-religious and Historical Perspective — Florinda De Simini (University L’Orientale, Naples), Yuko Yokochi (Kyoto University), Marion Rastelli (Austrian Academy of Sciences), Tim Lubin (Washington & Lee University), Nirajan Kafle (Leiden University), Peter Bisschop (University of Leiden), Nina Mirnig (Austrian Academy of Sciences)